Searching for pet friendly houseplants safe for cats and dogs? Here are 25 beautiful, ASPCA approved pet safe houseplants.

 Bamboo Palms, also known as Good Luck Palms, are considered non-toxic houseplants to pets, and add a much needed touch of greenery to any home.

-A word of warning, these houseplants can grow up to 8 feet tall, so if you’re not looking for a tall houseplant, this isn’t the one for you.
+A word of warning, these houseplants can grow up to 8 feet tall, so if you’re not looking for a tall houseplant that needs some tending and pruning, this isn’t the one for you.

-They grow best in shady environments, perfect if you live in a darker house or apartment.
+They grow best in moderate indirect light but can tolerate slightly shadier environments too, perfect if you live in a darker house or apartment.

-I’ll admit, Burro’s Tail freaked me out a little when I first saw them.
+I’ll admit, Burro’s Tail freaked me out a little when I first saw it.

 Each branch looks like a donkey’s tail (hence the name!).
-It’s a very dangly plant, so best suited to a hanging basket.
+It’s a very dangly plant that originates from the succulent and cacti family, so it looks amazing when added to a hanging basket.

 Burro’s Tail are completely safe houseplants for cats, dogs and horses for that matter.